Vinton promises "Christmas in July" for Iowa Ride stop

 While working to get information available to food vendors, Schwan and the committee are also looking at some different opportunities for live entertainment.

-As the event get closer, committee members will be working with local law enforcement and emergency staff to draw up plans.
+As the event gets closer, committee members will be working with local law enforcement and emergency staff to draw up plans.

 When she met with the council earlier in February, Schwan told them she would be back before the ride to provide an update on the activities.